xayanide/event-handler-loader/README.md

 });
 ```

-You can also choose to omit the options object to stick to the default configuration
+You can also choose to omit the options object entirely and stick to the default configuration

 ```js
 await loadEventHandlers("./path/to/eventHandlers", objectWithEventEmitterMethods);